 Financial responsibility refers to the sound management of the budget.
 Financial responsibility can be demonstrated by but is not limited to; efficient use of resources, reasonable expenses and an accurate and comprehensive budget.
 Other sources of income

 have been considered and included where appropriate and the activity goes some way towards self-sufficiency.

-There are three components of a grant application: core application questions, financial information and support material.
+There are 4 components of a grant application: core application questions, project outcomes, financial information and support material.
 Each plays a significant and distinct role in creating a whole picture about your activity.

 Describe your planned activity.
-Outline your ideas, what is involved, who you will be working with and how they will contribute.
-Explain the creative, artistic or cultural relevance or significance of the activity, both for yourself and the relevant sector
+Outline your ideas, what is involved, where you will undertake it, who you will be working with and how they will contribute.
+Explain the creative, artistic or cultural relevance or significance of the activity, both for yourself and the relevant sector of the community.

 Explain the strategic significance of undertaking this activity at this time.
 Demonstrate the relevance, timeliness and impact of the activity in the context of your individual practice, other WA practitioners, WA communities or for your business or organisation.

 If this activity involves a repeat attendance at an event you must show how this proposal builds upon the outcomes of that previous activity.
 If your activity includes travel out of WA, you must describe the national significance of the

 event or opportunity you need to attend or participate in, and you must demonstrate that the activity will have a long-term impact for your practice, or where applicable, for your business or organisation.